It is time to prepare your online store for Black Friday Cyber Monday!

 10. Have You Researched Trending Products?

 Knowing what people are currently buying or wanting can help you anticipate what will sell.
 To do that, you want to find those trending products in your niche.
 By researching on social media and in forums, marketplaces and review publications, you can find last-minute products to add in time for the holidays as well as gain insight into which of your product types are more likely to sell.
-Check out our How to Find Trending Products to Sell Online guide for steps on how to do just that.
+Check out our How to Find Trending Products to Sell Online guide for steps on how to do just that yourself or for convieince here are our top best selling and trending product lists:

 11. Have You Picked Out Products That Would Make Good Gifts?